 To restore the default preferences, select Options > Default preferences.

-Advanced users might want to customize the default plot options by editing idlayout.m.
+You might want to customize the default plot options by editing idlayout.m (advanced usage).

 To customize idlayout.m defaults, save a copy of idlayout.m to a folder in your matlabpath just above the ident folder level.